Arkansas Army National Guard opens dental clinic

 |0

-This work, Arkansas Army National Guard opens dental clinic [Image 4 of 4], by John Oldham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arkansas Army National Guard opens dental clinic, by John Oldham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.